 Any supplier that has, or has had within the last three years, any business activities or other operations outside of the United States must certify that it is not a "scrutinized company".
-A "scrutinized company" is a company conducting business operations in Sudan that is involved in power production activities, mineral extraction activities, oilrelated activities, or the production of military equipment, but excludes a company which can demonstrate any of the exceptions noted in (O.C.G.A.)
+A "scrutinized company" is a company conducting business operations in Sudan that is involved in power production activities, mineral extraction activities, oil-related activities, or the production of military equipment, but excludes a company which can demonstrate any of the exceptions noted in (O.C.G.A.)
 Section 50-5-84.
-For all competitive solicitations posted directly to the Georgia Procurement Registry, the procurement professional must attach SPD-SP042 Supplier General Information Worksheet to capture the supplier's certification regarding its status.
+Suppliers will be prompted to certify their status as part of the bidding process.

 If the supplier is a "scrutinized company", the supplier shall not be eligible to bid on or submit a proposal for a contract with the state entity unless SPD makes a determination in accordance with (O.C.G.A.)
 Section 50-5-84 that it is in the best interest of the state to permit the scrutinized company to submit a bid or proposal.
-Any scrutinized company desiring SPD to make such a determination must contact SPD in writing via email at processimprovement@doas.ga.gov.
+Any scrutinized company desiring SPD to make such a determination must contact SPD in writing via email at process.improvement@doas.ga.gov.
 The written request must include the company's name, a description of the request, and identification of the solicitation to which the supplier desires to submit a response.

 False certification by a supplier as to its status as a scrutinized company may result in civil penalties, contract termination, ineligibility to bid on state contracts for three or more years, and/or any other available remedy.
-In the event the procurement professional has reason to believe a supplier has made a false certification, the procurement professional must report the information to SPD by submitting an email to processimprovement@doas.ga.gov.
+In the event the procurement professional has reason to believe a supplier has made a false certification, the procurement professional must report the information to SPD by submitting an email to process.improvement@doas.ga.gov.